Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

 ### ISLE Images

-* Following the installation steps below, an enduser will configure  / edit their ISLE running system(s) to ultimately use the following images and tags from Docker-Hub:
+* Following the installation steps below, an end user will configure  / edit their ISLE running system(s) to ultimately use the following images and tags from Docker-Hub:

 | Service | Repository | Tag |